Epstein gave $850,000 to MIT, visited 9 times, report finds

 In total, investigators found that Epstein made 10 donations totaling $850,000 to MIT between 2002 and 2017.
 Nearly all of it went to the MIT Media Lab or to Seth Lloyd, a mechanical engineering professor and former friend of Epstein.

 Former Media Lab director Joi Ito resigned last year amid uproar over his ties to Epstein.
-He issued a public apology and vowed to raise money for nonprofits that help victims of trafficking.
+He issued a public apology and vowed to raise money for victims of trafficking.

 Lloyd, who has also apologized, was placed on paid administrative leave Friday amid findings that he “purposefully failed to inform MIT” about $100,000 he accepted from Epstein in 2012.
 He did not immediately respond to a request for comment.

-Investigators said Epstein contacted Lloyd in 2012 as he tried to refurbish his image following his sex crimes conviction.
+Investigators said Epstein contacted Lloyd in 2012 as he tried to refurbish his image after serving 13 months in jail for sex crimes in Florida.
 Epstein was disappointed that other universities were rejecting his money, the report says, and sent an email to Lloyd as a test.
-In an email, he told Lloyd, “im going to give you two 50k tranches to see if the line jingles.”
+In the message, Epstein told Lloyd, “im going to give you two 50k tranches to see if the line jingles.”

 Lloyd chose not to alert officials about Epstein’s criminal past because he knew it would jeopardize the gift, the report found.
 He later acknowledged to investigators that he had been “professionally remiss.”
 The report says Lloyd also accepted $60,000 as a personal gift from Epstein in 2005 or 2006, and he received $125,000 from the financier in 2017 to support a sabbatical.

-In August, Reif announced that MIT would donate an amount equal to its donations from Epstein to a charity that supports victims of sexual violence.
-Reif has acknowledged that his signature was on a 2012 letter thanking Epstein for a donation, but Reif said he does not recall signing it.
-The review found that Reif was not involved in discussions over Epstein’s donations until 2019.
+In August, Reif announced that MIT would donate a sum equal to its Epstein donations to a charity that supports victims of sexual violence.
+The review found that Reif was not involved with Epstein’s donations until the issue attracted public attention in 2019.
+The president has acknowledged that his signature is on a 2012 letter thanking Epstein for a donation, but said he does not recall signing it.

 Epstein, 66, killed himself in his New York City prison cell in August after he was arrested on sex trafficking charges.
 The wealthy financier had pleaded not guilty to sexually abusing girls as young as 14 and young women in New York and Florida in the early 2000s.
 In lawsuits, women say the abuse spanned decades.